For Model 5414 firmware downloads, go to the Support & Downloads page.

 Future Capabilities and Firmware Updating

-To implement the Dante interface the Model 5414 uses Audinate's 4-in/4-out Ultimo™ integrated circuit.
+The Model 5414 uses Audinate's Ultimo™ integrated circuit to implement Dante.
 The firmware in this integrated circuit can be updated via the unit's Ethernet connection, helping to ensure that its capabilities remain up to date.

 |Network Audio Technology: